Diagnostic

 Inference diagnostic (inference/*)

-Inference diagnostic uses JET.jl to perform type-aware analysis and detect potential errors through static analysis.
-These diagnostics are also reported by JETLS's full analysis feature (see Top-level diagnostic for details on when analysis runs).
+Inference diagnostics use JET.jl to perform type-aware analysis and detect potential errors through static analysis.
+These diagnostics are reported by JETLS's full analysis feature (source: JETLS/save), which runs when you save a file (similar to Top-level diagnostic).

 Undefined global variable (inference/undef-global-var)